-When your hands are visibly dirty, the best methods to clean them is with soap and warm water or anti-bacterial wipes.
-If your hands are visibly clean but you are doing one of the above, you can use soap and water, hand wipes or an alcohol based hand gel such as Clinell sanitiser.
+When your hands are visibly dirty, the best methods to clean them are with soap and warm water or anti-bacterial wipes.
+If your hands are visibly clean but you are doing one of the above, you can use soap and water, hand wipes, or an alcohol-based hand gel such as this Sursol Hand Sanitiser.

 How should I clean my hands?

-Follow the step by step guide guide below for at least a minute:
+Follow the step-by-step guide below for at least a minute:

 - Rub hands palm to palm

-- Rub back of each hand with the palm of the other hand with fingers interlaced
+- Rub the back of each hand with the palm of the other hand with fingers interlaced

 - Rub palm to palm with fingers interlaced

-- Rub with back of fingers to opposing palms with fingers interlocked
+- Rub with the back of fingers to opposing palms with fingers interlocked

-- Rub each thumb clasped in opposite hand using rotational movement
+- Rub each thumb clasped in the opposite hand using rotational movement

-- Rub tips of fingers in opposite palm in a circular motion
+- Rub tips of fingers in the opposite palm in a circular motion

 With soap and water: